Severe Thunderstorm Warning issued for Monroe, Shelby by NWS - News Break

 Severe Thunderstorm Warning issued for Monroe, Shelby by NWS

-Effective: 2021-07-09 22:47:00 CDT Expires: 2021-07-09 23:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 200 AM CDT for northeastern Missouri.
+Effective: 2021-07-09 22:32:00 CDT Expires: 2021-07-09 23:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 200 AM CDT for northeastern Missouri.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Monroe; Shelby A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1115 PM CDT FOR SOUTHWESTERN SHELBY AND CENTRAL MONROE COUNTIES At 1047 PM CDT, a severe thunderstorm was located near Granville, moving southeast at 25 mph.
+Target Area: Monroe; Shelby The National Weather Service in St Louis has issued a * Severe Thunderstorm Warning for Southwestern Shelby County in northeastern Missouri Central Monroe County in northeastern Missouri * Until 1115 PM CDT. * At 1032 PM CDT, a severe thunderstorm was located over Maud, moving southeast at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Granville and Paris.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Maud around 1035 PM CDT.
+Woodlawn around 1040 PM CDT.
+Shelbina around 1045 PM CDT.
+Other locations in the path of this severe thunderstorm include Granville and Paris.
 This also includes Union Covered Bridge Historic Site.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0